ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 string|url:Error decoded = url:decode("http%3A%2F%2Flocalhost%3A9090", "UTF-8");
 ```

-The Ballerina HTTP listener can be configured to authenticate and authorize the inbound requests with Basic Auth file user store.
+The Ballerina HTTP listener can be configured to authenticate and authorize the inbound requests with a Basic Auth file user store.

 Improved client and listener `SecureSocket` APIs of HTTP, GRPC, WebSocket, GraphQL, WebSub, WebSubHub, TCP, Email, NATS, STAN and RabbitMQ modules.
 ```ballerina